 Reasons?
-Well, there are multiple.
+Well, there are multiple reasons why AI in radiology is inevitable.
 But we are here sharing a few of them.

-Use cases of AI in radiology: Where AI is used in radiology?
+Use cases of AI in radiology: Where AI is used in radiology and radiology software development?

 The best thing about AI is that it is limitless.
-We can utilize it for any purpose we have.
+We can utilize it for any purpose we have and even in radiology software development.
 However, the major limitations are compliance, data and limited human intelligence.
 Yes, we have so far successfully discovered only a fraction of AI use cases in radiology.

 Radiology software development: How to make it work on AI?

 One thing is very sure, if you want to make radiology software future-proof, it must work on AI technology.
 But implementing AI has always been overwhelming, especially in the healthcare industry.

 So, here we are sharing a few basics of AI implementation which you must know if you are planning to go for radiology software development.